tim-fiola/network_traffic_modeler_py3/README.md

 Recent improvement: I modified the code to fully leverage networkx for path computation, which makes this code perform very well at scale.
 I am testing scale on a model with over 1430 interfaces and 374 nodes.

+Other changes: Some code refactoring was necessary to increase consistency and improve user experience.

 DESCRIPTION:
 A set of native python APIs to create a network model and run network simulations.